Mohcka/jaysonlennon-repo2/how-to-git.md

 Fork this repo.

 ### Step1
-Set up your fork to track changes on the main repo.
+Set up your fork to track changes on the main repo:

 `git remote add upstream git@github.com:042020-dotnet-uta/jaysonlennon-repo2.git`

 ### Step 2
-Get the latest information from the main repo.
+Get the latest information from the main repo:

 `git fetch upstream`